Borrowing from other Libraries

 How are overdue fines charged?

-- The Lafayette Library does not keep a history of a customer’s checkouts to preserve your privacy—but our new catalog allows you to opt to keep a history (only accessible to you).
-You can delete any part of your check out history at any time.
+- The Lafayette Library does not keep a history of a customer’s checkouts to preserve your privacy—but your online account gives you the ability to "opt in" to keep a history (only accessible to you).
+You can delete any part of your checkout history at any time.

 - Rate and review books for other customers to see.
 When you participate in this process, the catalog will generate more personalized suggestions for you.
 Create lists and post them on social media or share them with friends, book clubs or other groups.

 - Limit searches to items of a particular genre or format